 Like other addictions, sex addiction can cause people to engage in risky and thrill-seeking behaviors.
 In this case, people with sex addictions frequently engage in unsafe sexual practices.
-Being on MDMA at the same time can make these behaviors worse.
-Knowing the prevalence and risks of concurrent sex addiction and MDMA use is key to raising awareness and increasing rates of treatment.
+They are also more likely to misuse drugs like Adderall.
+Adderall misuse combined with sex addiction can have some serious consequences, and both should be treated accordingly.

 Article at a Glance:

-Some important points to remember about sex addiction, MDMA and ecstasy are:
+Some important points to remember regarding sex addiction and Adderall use are:

-- People with sex addictions often use drugs like MDMA (ecstasy)
+- People with sex addictions frequently misuse drugs such as Adderall

-- Sex addiction and MDMA use together increase risky sexual behaviors
+- Both Adderall use and sex addiction increase risky sexual behaviors

 STDs and STIs